A Transformational Project

 The Atlanta BeltLine’s equity and inclusion vision is that: All legacy residents, new residents, and business owners – regardless of age, gender, gender identity or expression, sexual orientation, race and ethnicity, ability, income, or political ideology – benefit and prosper from the economic growth and activity associated with the Atlanta BeltLine.

 This vision is consistent with the Atlanta BeltLine’s overall vision and is guided by an understanding that inequities undermine the city’s collective prosperity and threaten the region’s ability to remain globally competitive.
 We must also acknowledge that everyone is situated differently and the relationship between place and race in Atlanta is glaring.
 The prosperity of the region and the success of the Atlanta BeltLine depends on every person having a fair chance to fulfill their human potential and thrive.

 The Atlanta BeltLine is beginning its journey towards equity and inclusion.
 Our success depends on creating and preserving affordability; reducing residential, commercial and cultural displacement; reducing racial and economic disparities; promoting transit and connectivity; empowering BeltLine communities for the future; and ultimately improving the overall quality of life for all BeltLine residents.

 The Numbers Tell the Tale

-We will measure our progress toward our equity and inclusion vision in several areas – housing affordability, economic development, transit access, inclusion, and quality of life – to demonstrate the Atlanta BeltLine’s progress and results over time.
-All data will be disaggregated by age, race, ethnicity, gender, and sexual identity where appropriate.
+We measure our progress toward our equity and inclusion vision in several areas – housing affordability, economic development, transit access, inclusion, and quality of life – to demonstrate the Atlanta BeltLine’s progress and results over time.
+All data is disaggregated by age, race, ethnicity, gender, and sexual identity where appropriate.